Physical therapist assistants work under the supervision of

 physical therapists and assist patients/clients recovering from injury or illness.

 Important information regarding the ATI TEAS Exam Requirements

 The Physical Therapist Assistant program at LaGuardia Community College is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE).
-American Physical Therapy Association 3030 Potomac Avenue, Suite 100 Alexandria, VA 22305-3085 telephone: 703-706-3245 email: email@example.com website: capteonline.org.
+Commission on Accreditation in Physical Therapy Education 3030 Potomac Ave., Suite 100 Alexandria, Virginia 22305-3085 telephone: 703-706-3245 email: email@example.com website: capteonline.org.
 If needing to contact the program/institution directly, please call 718-482-5943 or email firstname.lastname@example.org.
 Graduates of the program are eligible for certification and must take the National Certification Exam to practice in New York State.
 The PTA program consists of pre-clinical and Technical phases.
 Students must be an Undeclared Health- PTA major to apply for candidacy into the clinical phase.
 Acceptance to the clinical phase is limited to twice per year and is competitive.
 PTA students are responsible for familiarizing themselves with the PTA Admissions Handbook and obtaining further information by attending a PTA Orientation Session.

 Students interested in applying to LaGuardia Community College should contact the Admissions Office.
 New students selecting PTA as their major are considered to be in the pre-clinical phase.

 Progression to the technical phase of the program is competitive and is by acceptance into candidacy.
 Students must apply for candidacy and be accepted in order to enter the technical phase.
 Successful candidates are scheduled to begin the technical phase in Session II of the following semester (six months after notification of acceptance into the technical phase) Candidates will forfeit their seat in the program if they are unable to begin as scheduled.